citrix-openstack/blogentries/Introduction_To_XenServer_Fuel_Plugin.md

 * Deliver new features and patches
 * Modify test image

-In this blog post, we will have a close look of how XenServer Fuel plugin glues these things together.
-The outline will also be based on that.

 #### Customize user interface

-One of the major characteristics that Mirantis really pride themselves is Fuel is highly GUI-based.
-Fuel UI is a single page application written in JavaScript.
-User can go through a wizard making choices from a variety of hypervisor, network or storage types and other extra OpenStack services, and then cover the specific settings of the environment in a list of categorized tabs.
+Mirantis Fuel is highly GUI-based.
+As a single web page application written in JavaScript, user can easily choose OpenStack release, hypervisor type, network or storage backends and extra OpenStack services like Murano or Sahara through a wizard.
+More detailed specific settings can be configured in a list of categorized settings tabs.
 You can even drag and drop the network interfaces.
-Generally, in Fuel UI configuration has been redesigned for visual concerns.
+Generally, in Fuel UI configuration has been redesigned to make it really user-friendly.

 ![XenServer Fuel plugin wizzard](https://github.com/openstack/fuel-plugin-xenserver/blob/master/doc/source/_static/fmwizard00.png?raw=true)

 Moreover, Mirantis Fuel even provides a control plane to let you customize the UI.
-As long as you follow the schema like [openstack.yaml](https://github.com/openstack/fuel-web/blob/master/nailgun/nailgun/fixtures/openstack.yaml), a brand new OpenStack release can be defined and exercised by Fuel.
-As shown in the above picture, we create our own release of OpenStack - "Liberty+Citrix XenServer on Ubuntu 14.04" - and upload it to Nailgun service, which contains all the business logic of the system.
-Interestingly, Mirantis seems to be also in fond of container technology and hosts most of major components inside the docker containers.
-Here comes the command.

-    dockerctl copy xs_release.yaml nailgun:/tmp/xs_release.yaml
-    dockerctl shell nailgun manage.py loaddata /tmp/xs_release.yaml
-    fuel rel --sync-deployment-tasks --dir /etc/puppet/

-The reason to have an own release is we need to filter out incompatible user options.
-For example, as XenServer is chosen to be the hypervisor of the cluster, vCenter should be disabled.
-Another example is since VXLAN support hasn't been implemented for XenAPI, so we can only let user select VLAN for network segmentation.
+As long as you follow the schema like [openstack.yaml](https://github.com/openstack/fuel-web/blob/master/nailgun/nailgun/fixtures/openstack.yaml), user can define their own OpenStack release.
+In Mirantis 8.0, user can even define their own resource type with [components.yaml](https://wiki.openstack.org/wiki/Fuel/Plugins#Component_compatibility_registry).
+In above screen shot, a hypervisor type "XenServer" is defined.
+And if you choose it, the subsequent wizzard and setting tabs will represent based on your choice and the incompatible list described in components.yaml.
+This feature is really useful because OpenStack setup is compilicated and there are many restrictions.
+With incompatible list, users will be prevented from making wrong choices.

-Except a self-defined OpenStack release, Mirantis also provide another approach for Fuel plugin to customize user interface.
-Within environment_config.yaml we define a bunch of attributes which finally will be rendered as the form shown below.
+In addition to provide restriction, Mirantis also provide a way to add input to web UI.
+In environment_config.yaml we define text fields to ask for XenServer credential information because we need to ssh into XenServer hosts to apply patches later on which finally will be rendered as shown below.

 ![XenServer Fuel plugin credential tab](https://github.com/openstack/fuel-plugin-xenserver/blob/master/doc/source/_static/fmsetting00.png?raw=true)

-With this form, we can require user to provide the XenServer hosts' credential information in order to ssh into XenServer hosts to apply patches later on.

-If you are interested in how Nailgun manages the data gathered by Fuel UI and hand it over to another submodule called Astute for the further provisioning actions, more details from [Fuel- OpenStack Wiki](https://wiki.openstack.org/wiki/Fuel) will be quite useful.

 #### Configure hypervisor type